d-tsuji/go-introduction-book/source/CodeReading/io.rst

 .. code-block:: go
     :caption: buffer.go

-    // A Buffer is a variable-sized buffer of bytes with Read and Write methods.
-    // The zero value for Buffer is an empty buffer ready to use. type Buffer struct {
+    type Buffer struct {
         buf      []byte // contents are the bytes buf[off : len(buf)]
         off      int    // read at &buf[off], write at &buf[len(buf)]